Code of Discipline

 We welcome all visiting teams as our guests.
 We will accept all decisions of the officials.
 We do not utter abusive or irritating remarks or attempt to distract an opposing player.
 We applaud opponents who make good plays or show good sportsmanship.
 We strive to win fairly without excuses.
 We ask that all players and fans help us live up to this code.
 Students participating in athletics will be expected to:

-- Exhibit respect for himself/herself, his/her family, school teachers, community, opponents, and all persons connected with the activity.
+- Exhibit respect for himself/herself, their family, school teachers, community, opponents, and all persons connected with the activity.

 - Display upright conduct and the spirit of fair play at all times.